Quantitative Polynomial Wiener-Wintner Theorems: Introduction

 The method of using variation estimates to prove pointwise convergence results in ergodic theory via harmonic analysis originates in works of Bourgain \cite{Bourgain_arithmetic, bourgain}, and is by now a standard tool.
 It is well known that the range of variational exponents $r > 2$ is best possible, already for Birkhoff's theorem.
 This follows from comparison with Brownian motion, which has infinite $2$-variation almost surely, see for example the proof of Lemma 3.11 in \cite{Bourgain_arithmetic}.

-In the context of the linear Wiener--Wintner theorem, this method was previously pursued by Lacey and Terwilleger \cite{lacey-terwilleger}, who proved the singular integral version of Theorem \ref{t:main} for $G = \R$ and linear modulations, and by Oberlin et al. \cite[Appendix D]{oberlinetal}, who obtain a similar result as a corollary of the stronger variational Carleson theorem.
+In the context of the linear Wiener--Wintner theorem, this method was first pursued by Lacey and Terwilleger \cite{lacey-terwilleger}, who proved the singular integral version of Theorem \ref{t:main} for $G = \R$ and linear modulations, and by Oberlin et al. \cite[Appendix D]{oberlinetal}, who obtain a similar result as a corollary of the stronger variational Carleson theorem.
+A very recent application, including also some polynomial modulations and the discrete case, was given by Krause in \cite{krause2025}.

 For the polynomial Wiener--Wintner theorem, the same reasoning leads to the variational truncation version of the polynomial Carleson theorem of Lie \cite{lie-quadratic, lie-polynomial}.
 Part of the motivation for the present paper was to demonstrate that such extensions follow, in a very general setup, from the generalized polynomial Carleson theorem in \cite{beckeretal}.
 We emphasize that this theorem in \cite{beckeretal} is a formalized theorem, i.e., verified by computer \cite{becker2025blueprintformalizationcarlesonstheorem}.